centreon/centreon-documentation/cloud/getting-started/monitor-linux-server-with-snmp.md

 In this tutorial, we're assuming that your Centreon platform is installed and running well.

-Your Linux server will be monitored using the Linux SNMP Plugin Pack.
-(More about Plugin Packs [here](../monitoring/pluginpacks.md)).
+Your Linux server will be monitored using the Linux SNMP Monitoring Connector.
+(More about Monitoring Connectors [here](../monitoring/pluginpacks.md)).

 ## Prerequisites